Jarvis21stCentury/pomodorodeployment/README.md

 Flashcards function using CohereAI and after getting prompted by the user for a subject, creates flashcards in the JSON format which are later turned into flashcards.

 <h3>Music:</h3>
+The format of the audio player is simple.
+Click "⏮" to go to the last song, "⏭" to go to the next one, and ►⏸ to play the selected choice.

 <h3>Shop:</h3>
 The shop is an app where users can purchase themes and colors to customize the experience and planets to continue the storyline.